exaexa/scattermore/README.md

   9.752   0.023   9.794
 ```

-This way, 0.46 seconds of `scattermore` means a nice ~20x speedup over `plot` on my laptop.
-Moreover, if you use different plotting setups (basically any non-Cairo, say windows- or quartz-based `grDevices` backends), you will very possibly see much greater speedups.
-Cairo is itself sometimes more than 10x faster than the other backends.
-That's 200x faster in total.
+This way, 0.46 seconds of `scattermore` means a nice ~20x speedup over `plot`
+on my laptop.
+Moreover, if you use different plotting setups (basically any
+non-Cairo, say windows- or quartz-based `grDevices` backends), you will very
+possibly see much greater speedups.
+Cairo itself is sometimes more than 10x
+faster than the other backends.
+That means scattermore may be over 200x faster
+in total.

-## How does it work
+## How does it work?

 1. Points and colors get converted to vectors and passed to C
 2. C code rasterizes the whole thing to a prepared bitmap.
-This is already quite fast, but some low-level optimization can probably speed it up several more times.
+This is already
+   quite fast, but some low-level optimization can probably speed it up several
+   more times.
 Volunteers/pull requests welcome.
-(Is there a way to push a raw `uint8_t` array into C from R?)
+(Is there a way to push a raw
+   `uint8_t` array into C from R?)
-3. The resulting array gets converted to R raster using `as.raster`, which can get plotted.
-(Fun fact: When plotting less than roughly 1 million points, most computational time is spent only by this conversion!)
+3. The resulting array gets converted to R raster using `as.raster`, which can
+   get plotted.
+(Fun fact: When plotting less than roughly 1 million points,
+   most computational time is spent only by this conversion!)

-## How fast is it
+## How fast is it?

-Let us measure the same example as above, with points limited to different sizes (i.e. in the first case, scattermore receives `data[1:1e4,]`):
+Let us measure the same example as above, with points limited to different
+sizes (i.e. in the first case, scattermore receives `data[1:1e4,]`):

 ```
 points  .  average time (s)